-- 8.3.1.3.1 The potential risks to individual subjects in the proposed research are outweighed by the benefits to the individual or society.
-ALL the following requirements are satisfied: - 8.3.1.3.1.1 The potential risks to individual subjects or society are identified and minimised; - 8.3.1.3.1.2 The proposed research involves procedures which are consistent with sound research design and which do not unnecessarily expose participants to risk; - 8.3.1.3.1.3 Risk minimization measures are undertaken and stated in the protocol; - 8.3.1.3.1.4 When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of participants; - 8.3.1.3.1.5 Whenever possible / appropriate, minimize risk by utilizing already performed diagnostic and treatment procedures - 8.3.1.3.2 The potential benefits of the research to individual subjects or society are identified and maximized. - 8.3.1.3.2.1 NOTE: Compensation for time and inconvenience, and reimbursement for expenses such as travel are not considered research benefits. - 8.3.1.3.3 The potential risks to individual subjects should be outweighed by the benefits to the individual or society.
+- 8.3.1.3.1.1 The potential risks to individual subjects or society are identified and minimised; - 8.3.1.3.1.2 The proposed research involves procedures which are consistent with sound research design and which do not unnecessarily expose participants to risk; - 8.3.1.3.1.3 Risk minimisation measures are undertaken and stated in the protocol; - 8.3.1.3.1.4 When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of participants; - 8.3.1.3.1.5 Whenever possible/appropriate, minimise risk by utilising already performed diagnostic and treatment procedures. - 8.3.1.3.2 The potential benefits of the research to individual subjects or society are identified and maximised. - 8.3.1.3.2.1 NOTE: Compensation for time and inconvenience, and reimbursement for expenses such as travel are not considered research benefits. - 8.3.1.3.3 The potential risks to individual subjects should be outweighed by the benefits to the individual or society.
 Risks to participants are reasonable in relation to: - 8.3.1.3.3.1 The anticipated benefits, if any, to participants and/or the wider community; and - 8.3.1.3.3.2 The importance of the knowledge that may reasonably be expected to result. - 8.3.1.3.4 In evaluating risks and benefits, the HSREC shall consider only those risks and benefits that may result from the research itself (as distinguished from risks and benefits of therapies participants would receive as standard clinical practice, even if not participating in the research).
-The HSREC shall not consider possible long-range effects of applying knowledge gained in the research (for example, the possible effects of the research on public policy) as among the research risks and benefits that fall within the purview of its responsibility.

-8.3.1.4 Fair selection of participants

-- 8.3.1.4.1 The selection of research participants for the proposed research must be fair and just.
-In making this assessment the HSREC shall take into account the purposes of the research and the setting in which the research will be conducted and shall be particularly cognisant of the special challenges of research involving vulnerable populations, such as children, prisoners, pregnant women, intellectually impaired persons, or economically or educationally disadvantaged persons. - 8.3.1.4.2 Participants must be selected: - 8.3.1.4.2.1 According to the scientific goals of the study (not for non- scientific reasons e.g., convenient, vulnerable, less able to protect their rights); and - 8.3.1.4.2.2 To minimize risks (some participants may be eligible for scientific reasons, but at substantially higher risk of harm, e.g., impoverished and vulnerable to undue inducements). - 8.3.1.4.2.3 The research has avoided involving the vulnerable when less vulnerable persons could be involved; or 8.3.1.4.2.3.1 When some or all of the participants are likely to be vulnerable, such as children, prisoners, pregnant women, mentally disabled persons, or economically or educationally disadvantaged persons, the applicant has:
+The HSREC shall not consider possible long-range effects of applying knowledge gained in the research (for example, the possible effects of the research on public policy) among the research risks and benefits that fall within the purview of its responsibility. - 8.3.1.4 Fair selection of participants: - 8.3.1.4.1 The selection of research participants for the proposed research must be fair and just.
+In making this assessment, the HSREC shall take into account the purposes of the research and the setting in which the research will be conducted and shall be particularly cognisant of the special challenges of research involving vulnerable populations, such as children, prisoners, pregnant women, intellectually impaired persons, or economically or educationally disadvantaged persons. - 8.3.1.4.2 Participants must be selected: - 8.3.1.4.2.1 According to the scientific goals of the study (not for nonscientific reasons, e.g., convenient, vulnerable, less able to protect their rights); and - 8.3.1.4.2.2 To minimise risks (some participants may be eligible for scientific reasons but at substantially higher risk of harm, e.g., impoverished and vulnerable to undue inducements). - 8.3.1.4.2.3 To avoid involving the vulnerable when less vulnerable persons could be involved; or - 8.3.1.4.2.4 Consider vulnerable populations and justify why vulnerable individuals or communities should be included with a clearly articulated proposal for the additional safeguards to minimise risk for and protect the rights and welfare of these participants. - 8.3.1.4.2.5 To fairly distribute benefits and burdens. - 8.3.1.4.3 Research can provide direct and indirect benefits.
+Participants should be selected so that these benefits are fairly distributed. - 8.3.1.4.4 Participants and/or communities should not be excluded without sound justification.
+Unfair exclusion from research may deny these participants and/or communities relevant knowledge/health interventions;

-8.3.1.4.2.3.1.1 Justified why vulnerable individuals /communities are included;